yutsuc/fsnd-trivia-api/backend/README.md

     }
 }
 ```

-- Returns:
+* Returns:
-success
-: Boolean value indicating the request was successful
+    success: Boolean value indicating the request was successful
-question
-: A question to be answered
+    question: A question to be answered

 ```
 {
     "success": true,